absolutelightning/treds/README.md

 * `SUNION key [key ...]` - Returns the union of sets with the give keys
 * `SINTER key [key ...]` - Returns the intersection of sets with the given keys
 * `SDIFF key [key ...]` - Returns the difference between the first set and all the successive sets.

+#### Hash Store
+* `KEYSH cursor regex count` - Returns count number of keys in Hash Store matching a regex in lex order starting with cursor.
+Count is optional.
+Last element is the next cursor
 * `HSET key field value [field value ...]` - Sets field value pairs in the hash with key
 * `HGET key field` - Returns the value present at field inside the hash at key
 * `HGETALL key` - Returns all field value pairs inside the hash at the key